fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 1. I was able to work backwards and see that `dot-prop` is required by `configstore` then <kbd>Cmd-F</kbd> search for `configstore` to find that it was required by `update-notifier`, which is turn is required by `nodemon`;
 1. I had worked my way up to a top-level dependency `nodemon` (installed version `1.19.2`) and worked out that I would need to update `nodemon` to a version that had resolved the `dot-prop` vulnerability  (if such a version existed);
 1. I then googled “nodemon dot-prop” and found some fairly animated Github issue threads between [Remy](https://twitter.com/remysharp) the maintainer of `nodemon` and some users of the package, culminating in [a fix]((https://github.com/remy/nodemon/issues/1682));
 1. I checked [nodemon’s releases](https://github.com/remy/nodemon/releases) and ascertained that my only option if sticking with `nodemon` was to install `v2.0.3`—a new major version.
-I wouldn’t ideally install a version which might include breaking changes but in this case `nodemon` was just a `devDependency`, not something which should affect other parts of the application, and a developer convenience at that so I went for it safe in the knowledge that I could happily remove this package if necessary.
-If this was a more important project and package, I’d have to do plenty of testing;
+I wouldn’t ideally install a version which might include breaking changes but in this case `nodemon` was just a `devDependency`, not something which should affect other parts of the application, and a developer convenience at that so I went for it safe in the knowledge that I could happily remove this package if necessary;
-1. I opened `package.json` and within `devDependencies` updated nodemon from `^1.19.4` to `^2.0.4` then ran `npm i nodemon` to apply that update.
+1. I opened `package.json` and within `devDependencies` manually updated `nodemon` from `^1.19.4` to `^2.0.4`.
+(If I was in a `yarn` context I’d probably have done this at the command line).
+I then ran `npm i nodemon` to reinstall the package based on its new version rage which would also update the lock file.
 I was then prompted to run `npm audit fix` which I did, but otherwise, I was done;
-1. I pushed the change, checked my Github repo’s security section and noted that the alert (and a few others besides) had disappeared!
+1. I pushed the change, checked my Github repo’s security section and noted that the alert (and a few others besides) had disappeared.
 Job’s a goodun!

 ## A note on lock files